-- Children and youth in foster care - Children receiving adoption assistance - Former foster care youth under age 263 - Minor children of children and youth in foster care, children receiving adoption assistance and former foster care youth who are eligible for the CFSP - Parents, guardians, custodians and minor siblings of children/youth in foster care^{4,5} - Families receiving Child Protective Services (CPS) In-Home Services, specifically: - o Adults included in the NC In-Home Family Services Agreement as caregivers - o Minor children included on the NC In-Home Family Services Agreement
+- Former foster care youth under age 263 - Minor children of children and youth in foster care, children receiving adoption assistance and former foster care youth who are eligible for the CFSP - Parents, guardians, custodians and minor siblings of children/youth in foster care^{4,5} - Families receiving Child Protective Services (CPS) In-Home Services, specifically: - Adults included in the NC In-home Family Services Agreement as caregivers - Minor children included on the NC In-home Family Services Agreement

-To enroll in the CFSP, family members of children in foster care and receiving CPS In-Home Services must be Medicaid or NC Health Choice-enrolled and Medicaid managed care-eligible.
+To enroll in the CFSP, family members of children in foster care and receiving CPS In-home Services must be Medicaid or NC Health Choice-enrolled and Medicaid Managed Care-eligible.
 All individuals eligible to participate in both the CFSP and the EBCI Tribal Option will be enrolled in the EBCI Tribal Option but will be given the choice to opt into the CFSP.